 The bill, H.B.
 No. 4090, proposes an exemption from ad valorem taxation for the total appraised value of the residence homesteads of certain disabled first responders and their surviving spouses.
-It introduces a new section, Section 11.1315, to the Tax Code, defining "qualifying disabled first responders" as those who have a total and permanent disability resulting from a line-of-duty injury.
-The bill outlines the eligibility criteria for both the first responders and their surviving spouses, including documentation requirements to prove disability and the circumstances surrounding it.
-Additionally, it specifies that the exemption applies only if the surviving spouse has not remarried and continues to reside in the same property.
+It introduces a new section, Section 11.1315, to the Tax Code, defining "qualifying disabled first responder" as a first responder who has a total and permanent disability resulting from a line-of-duty injury.
+The bill outlines the eligibility criteria for both the disabled first responders and their surviving spouses, including documentation requirements to prove disability and the circumstances surrounding it.
+Additionally, it specifies that the surviving spouse can continue to receive the exemption if they have not remarried and the property remains their residence homestead.

 Statutes affected: